ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 ### Microsoft Cloud App Security

-MCAS is part of Microsoft’s Enterprise Mobility + Security (EM+S) suite of capabilities, providing CASB functionality to reduce the risk of leveraging cloud services, including those offered by Microsoft and third-party providers such as Google, Amazon and Dropbox.
+MCAS is part of Microsoft's Enterprise Mobility + Security (EM+S) suite of capabilities, providing CASB functionality to reduce the risk of leveraging cloud services, including those offered by Microsoft and third-party providers such as Google, Amazon and Dropbox.
 To manage the risks presented using cloud services, Microsoft has defined a [cloud app security framework](https://docs.microsoft.com/en-us/cloud-app-security/what-is-cloud-app-security#the-cloud-app-security-framework) which MCAS implements:

 * Discover and control the use of Shadow IT – Shadow IT includes cloud services that are in use by users but not assessed and approved by security, including Software-as-a-Service (SaaS), Platform-as-a-Service (PaaS), and Infrastructure-as-a-Service (IaaS) offerings.
 To protect users and their data these services must be identified so that their risk can be determined, and management controls can be implemented.
 MCAS enables administrators to assess an extensive library of apps against a wide range of risks.
 * Protect your sensitive information anywhere in the cloud – Once data is uploaded to a cloud service it is harder to control and manage compared to traditional on-premises storage.
 MCAS enables controls to be applied to data regardless of where it is stored leveraging automated processes and inbuilt policies to both classify and protect information.
 * Protect against cyberthreats and anomalies – Due to the public nature of cloud apps they are exposed to potential malicious activity from external actors.
 MCAS monitors both user behaviour and app activity to identity anomalies and perform automatic remediation to ensure the confidentiality of data stored in the cloud.
-This includes identifying indications that a user’s account credentials have been compromised.
+This includes identifying indications that a user's account credentials have been compromised.
 * Assess the compliance of your cloud apps – Performing security assessments of cloud apps and services is both complex and expensive.
 MCAS provides an overview of the industry and regulatory standards that each identified cloud app has been assessed against to simplify the approval process.

 #### Product Architecture